 Once you get notification of the chargeback on PayPal, you can review the charges and determine whether they were warranted based on the PayPal chargeback policy.
 If not, you can make a case to the bank or credit card company as to why the PayPal chargeback was unwarranted.
 Just as with PayPal claims, they will assess both sides of the story and determine whether to proceed with the chargeback.

 PayPal will hold the funds related to the chargeback on PayPal until you resolve the issue.
 It may take months for the card issuer to make a decision on the chargeback.
-Once you resolve the issue appropriately and you win the dispute, PayPal will release the funds to you.
+If you resolve the issue appropriately, and you win the dispute, PayPal will release the funds to you.

 Note: A PayPal chargeback costs you money.
 Be sure to take a look at the PayPal chargeback policy to learn more information.
-From the fee you’ll pay for each one to the loss of revenue while PayPal holds the funds, waiting for resolution, they can seriously dampen your ecommerce business.
-Make sure your website explains exactly what customers should expect so there is no miscommunication, and respond promptly to any disputes so you avoid having to deal with chargebacks.
+From the fee you’ll pay for each one to the loss of revenue that occurs while PayPal holds the funds, waiting for resolution can negatively impact your ecommerce business.
+Make sure your website explains exactly what customers should expect when they order from you so that there is no miscommunication.
+Further, respond promptly to any disputes so you avoid having to deal with chargebacks as much as possible.

-It’s sad but true, fraud is part of the ecommerce game.
+It’s sad but true that customer fraud is also part of the ecommerce game.
 Merchants lose just over 1% of revenue to fraudulent PayPal chargebacks and claims.
 Fortunately, Shopify offers an automated system for identifying fraudulent orders called Risk Analysis.

 With Risk Analysis, flagging will occur on orders that meet certain fraudulent criteria.
-It will highlight areas of concern.
-It’s up to you to review these orders to determine whether or not they are actually fraudulent.
+This system will highlight any areas of concern, but it’s ultimately up to you to review these orders and determine whether or not they are actually fraudulent.

-While much of what you’ll deal with in terms of disputes, claims, and chargebacks will be legitimate, it’s good to be aware that fraud happens.
-These tips can help minimize your risk of fraudulent transactions.
+While much of what you’ll deal with in terms of disputes, claims, and chargebacks will be legitimate, it’s good to be aware that sometimes does fraud happen.
+These tips can help minimize your risk of encountering fraudulent transactions.

-Look out for multiple purchases from the same PayPal account.
-Sometimes fraudsters try to make multiple small purchases to fly under the radar.
-Be diligent about who’s buying from you and look for odd activity, like multiple orders within a short timeframe.
+Moreover, when it comes to taking precautions against fraud, it’s also a good idea to look out for multiple purchases from the same PayPal account.
+Sometimes fraudsters try to make several small purchases in order to fly under the radar.
+Be diligent about who’s buying from you and look for odd activity, like multiple orders being placed within a short timeframe.

-Pick up on weird email addresses.
+Next, keep an eye out for weird customer email addresses.
 Sure, you shouldn’t judge if a customer has the email address email@example.com, but if the email address sends a red flag, pay attention.
 It might include one with lots of numbers and letters (no actual words or names), or one that bounces.

-Be concerned about a change of address request.
-If a customer asks to change the shipping address after making the purchase, hesitate before doing so.
+Finally, a request for a change of address should also be cause for concern.
+If a customer asks to change their shipping address after making the purchase, hesitate before doing so.
 This is often evidence of fraud.